adamwwilkinson/Obsidian-Vault/Electrical Engineering/Sinusoidal Sources and Phasors.md

 $Z$: impedance ($\Omega$)

 #todo/excalidraw lec 13/sep 11:17 am
-We can see the impedency of the resistor is always real.
+We can see the impedancy of the resistor is always real.
-While the impedency of the capacitor and inductor is always imaginary.
+While the impedancy of the capacitor and inductor is always imaginary.

 ### Admittance
 The inverse of the impedance is **admittance**.